annikulkarni/ObsidianBackup/UPSC/Environment CA/25May-31May/Carbon Border Adjustment mechanism.md

 #### CBAM definitive regime 2026

-EU importers of goods covered by CBAM will register with national authorities where they can also buy **CBAM certificates.** The price of the certificates will be calculated depending on the **weekly average auction price of EU ETS allowances** expressed in €/tonne of CO2 emitted.
+EU importers of goods covered by CBAM will register with national authorities where they can also buy **CBAM certificates.** The price of the certificates will be calculated depending on the <mark class="hltr-boom-bam">**weekly average auction price of EU ETS allowances**</mark> expressed in €/tonne of CO2 emitted.

 EU importers will **declare the emissions** embedded in their imports and **surrender** the corresponding number of certificates each year.